LKG (film): Critical reception

 While M. Suganth of The Times of India said that this is a "satisfying political satire film and in-arguably the best of recent politics based movies", S. Subhakeerthana of The Indian Express notes that in spite of it being a "crowd-pleaser", the story "doesn't rise above spoofing the clichéd political characters and situations".
 Sify appreciated the film's "satirical take on contemporary murky politics" in the country, and noted that Balaji's comic timing and image was "another big advantage".

 Baradwaj Rangan wrote for Film Companion, "LKG, [...] is more about the writing (credited to "RJ Balaji & friends") — and like many films of this genre, it works when the gags work, and falls flat when they don't" and that Balaji "does well in this tailormade part".
 S. Srivatsan of The Hindu wrote, "The problem with LKG is that it can hardly be viewed as a film, but a culmination of video memes and trolls on the political developments in the State.
 The intent — to write a political satire — is appreciable, but not the writing".

+Box office

+LKG grossed ₹1.38 crore in Tamil Nadu within the first three days of its release.
+By early March it had grossed almost ₹20 crore worldwide, and according to trade analyst Sreedhar Pillai, was the "fastest film in recent times" to succeed based on return on investment.

+In other media

+The title character of LKG makes a faceless cameo in Mookuthi Amman (2020).
+In Karuppu (2026), Balaji briefly portrays Usilampatti Karuppiah Gandhi (UKG), a character serving as an homage to his role from LKG.